See Historic Lake Geneva Paddle Steamers at the Naval Parade

 La Suisse Lake Geneva Paddle Steamboats 1114

 • SS La Suisse (1910) – the pride of the fleet.
-This elegant vessel can accommodate up to 850 passengers and currently sails twice daily between Lausanne and Montreux (Chateau de Chillon).
+This elegant vessel can accommodate up to 850 passengers and currently sails daily between Lausanne and Montreux (Chateau de Chillon).
 Pick this boat if the schedule allows!

 • SS Montreux (1904) – the oldest paddle steamer on Lake Geneva.
 The Montreux can accommodate 560 passengers and currently sails mostly from Lausanne to Montreux and Yvoire.

 • SS Savoie (1914) – similar lines to La Suisse but smaller with space for only 600.
-The Savoie currently sails mostly from Geneva on lunch or dinner cruises and excursions to Yvoire
+The Savoie currently sails mostly from Geneva on lunch or dinner cruises and excursions to Yvoire via Nyon

 • SS Rhône (1927) – the Rhône returned to service in 2022 following a three-year restoration project.
 It mostly cruises the long Geneva to Lausanne route.